cinhtau/geek-fortune-cookies/README.md

 ## About fortune

-[fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) is a programm from BSD that picks a random message from a database.
+[fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) is a program from BSD that picks a random message from a database.

 This projects contribution is a database for Geeks.